-There is so much to see and do in Phnom Penh that most people are surprised as they make a stop in the Cambodian capital heading to or from Siem Reap’s Angkor Wat.
-But those who don’t make a stop off in Phnom Penh miss out on so many interesting historical, cultural and environmental attractions on offer.
+Phnom Penh offers plenty of things to see and do – you'll often be surprised when making a stop in the Cambodian capital heading to or from Siem Reap’s Angkor Wat.
+Those who don’t make a stop off in Phnom Penh will often miss out on so many interesting historical, cultural and environmental attractions in the city.

 It’s not all about the Khmer Rouge or Cambodia’s tragic past either.
 Islands, Khmer era temples, wildlife sanctuaries, performances and museums are all easily accessible and tours are reasonably priced.
-See our personally researched guide to the best attractions in Phnom Penh below.Read More
+Enjoy our personally researched guide to selections of the best attractions in Phnom Penh.

 - Private Angkor Wat & Royal Temples Excursion

 - Royal Palace, Silver Pagoda & Independence Monument Half-Day Tour